-We pray for everybody who is facing unemployment, addictions, broken relationships, loneliness and especially bereavement at a time when we are already burdened with uncertainty.
+We pray for everybody who faces unemployment, addictions, broken relationships, loneliness and especially bereavement.
 Help us to be sensitive to the needs of our neighbours, so we can offer friendship and practical support to them.
+In a time of silence, we pray for everyone we know who needs your